 Ever want to know if you’ll need special hiking shoes for your upcoming trek, or if the pavement will wreak havoc on your precious road bike?
-Read on to find out how you can use komoot’s easy-to-understand difficulty levels and Tour characteristics at-a-glance to instantly assess if a Tour is suitable for you.
-Created by outdoor folk for outdoor folk, these helpful indicators will enable you to know before you venture into the wild.
+Read on to find out how you can use komoot’s easy-to-understand difficulty levels and Tour characteristics at a glance to instantly assess if a Tour is suitable for you.

-Whether you’re an avid mountain biker, hiker, or other outdoor sports enthusiast, komoot offers up custom Difficulty Levels tailored for every sport type.
+Whether you’re an avid mountain biker, hiker, or other outdoor sports enthusiast, komoot displays custom difficulty levels tailored to every sport type.
 Each komoot Tour is assigned difficulty levels from easy (blue), intermediate (red), and expert (black).
 Difficulty levels are calculated by combining the required fitness level, sport type, and the technical complexity of each Tour.

-Up to 2 hours and 1,000 ft. of altitude.
+Up to 2 hours and 1,000 ft. of elevation gain.
 Great for any fitness level.

 Easily-accessible paths.
 Suitable for all skill levels.
 Corresponds approx.to SAC 1.

-Up to 5 hours and 3,000 ft. of altitude.
+Up to 5 hours and 3,000 ft. of elevation gain.
 Requires good fitness.

 Mostly accessible paths.
 Sure-footedness required.
 Corresponds approx. to SAC 2-3.

-More than 5 hours long or 3000 ft. of altitude.
+More than 5 hours long or 3000 ft. of elevation gain.
 Requires very good fitness.

 Sure-footedness, sturdy shoes and alpine experience required.
 Corresponds approx. to SAC 4–6.